- Home

 Removing Wild Animals

-The best way to remove most wild animals outside the house is to place rags that are soaked in ammonia or mothballs around holes, garbage cans, and any area you feel is trafficked by wild animals.
-This does not actually hurt animals, but rather, drives them away.
+The best way to remove most wild animals outside the house is to place rags that are soaked in ammonia around holes, garbage cans, and any area you feel is trafficked by wild animals.
+This does not hurt animals, but rather, drives them away.

 Pouring into the ground can dissipate quicker than when soaked into a rag and the chemical can damage your grass or nearby plants.
 Do not use scented ammonia, as this can defeat the purpose of trying to drive the animals away.